 At-large delegates and alternates, as well as Pledged Party Leaders and Elected Officials (PLEOs) are elected at the DFL State Convention.
 The number of Delegates and other positions allotted to each presidential candidate will be available soon.

 Where do delegates stay during the convention?

-How do I get to Milwaukee?
+How do I get to Chicago?

-Transportation is provided between the delegation hotel and the convention area.
+Transportation is provided between the delegation hotel and the convention venues.
 Due to security concerns, this is usually the only way to get to convention activities.
 Delegates should allow extra time to travel from place to place, as they may need to wait for transportation.

 How much does this cost?
 Who covers expenses?

-Attending the convention is costly, and delegates need to cover their own expenses for travel, hotel (five-night minimum) and meals.
+Attending the convention is costly, and delegates need to cover their own expenses for travel, hotel (five-night minimum), and meals.
 Delegates can expect to pay $2500-4000.
 A small number of grants may be offered by the DFL Party, but those are usually only a few hundred dollars and a delegate must demonstrate financial need to qualify.
 Delegates have also raised funds with the help of their local party units, friends and family, or even by starting a GoFundMe campaign.
-Delegates are encouraged to reduce expenses by sharing a room with other delegates and carpooling to Milwaukee.
+Delegates are encouraged to reduce expenses by sharing a room with other delegates and carpooling to Chicago.

 What should I expect to do at the convention?